ianvollick/animation-proxy/Explainer.md

 Problem
 -------
-JavaScript-driven animations are extremely flexible and powerful, but are subject to main thread jank.
-And although JavaScript can run on a web worker, DOM access and css property animations are not permitted.
+JavaScript-driven animations are extremely flexible and powerful, but are subject to main thread jank (by jank, I mean unpredictable interruptions in the rate that animations are serviced on a thread due to other, unrelated work on that thread).
+And although JavaScript can run on a web worker, DOM access and CSS property animations are not permitted.
 Despite their susceptibility to main thread jank, main thread animations are widely used; they're the only way to create common effects such as parallax, position-sticky, image carousels, custom scroll animations, iphone-style contact lists, and physics-based animations.
-In a perfect world, the main thread would always be responsive enough that the JavaScript animation callback would get a chance to run every frame.
-In reality this is extremely hard to achieve (both for user agents and developers of large sites composed of disparate components).
+In a perfect world, the main thread would always be responsive enough to guarantee that a JavaScript animation callback would be serviced every frame.
+In reality, this is extremely hard to achieve, both for user agents and developers of large sites composed of disparate components.
 The result is lots of janky pages.

-Why can't we update css properties from a worker thread?
-Updating css properties _could_ effect a style recalc or a layout, and those operations must happen on the main thread.
+Why can't we update CSS properties from a worker thread?
+Updating CSS properties _could_ effect a style recalc or a layout and those operations must happen on the main thread.
 That said, there are certain 'layout-free' properties that can be modified without these side effects.
 These properties include transform, opacity and scroll offset.
 Clearly identifying these layout-free properties, and allowing them to run from any thread, would provide a simple and powerful way to acheive smooth animations.

 Goal
 ----
-To allow authors to create accelerated animations of css properties via JavaScript.
-At first we will restrict ourselves to accelerating animations of transform, opacity and scroll offset since virtually all UAs already support accelerated animation of these properties, either by accelerated css animations or threaded scrolling.
+To allow authors to create accelerated animations of CSS properties via JavaScript.
+At first we will restrict ourselves to accelerating animations of transform, opacity and scroll offset since virtually all UAs already support accelerated animation of these properties, either by accelerated CSS animations or threaded scrolling.

 High Level Proposal
 -------------------